-Do Landlords/Property Owners Have to Disclose a Bed Bug Infestation?
+Do Landlords Have to Disclose a Bed Bug Infestation?

-If there are any current hazards present you do have a legal right to be informed about it.
-If you are not informed, you reserve the right to sue for failure to disclose something that is habitable housing.
+If there are any current hazards present in your new apartment you could have a right to be informed about it.

-How to Sue Your Apartment for Bed Bugs?
+How to Sue Your Landlord for Bed Bugs

-To accelerate your case and increase the changes of a successful lawsuit you should take the following steps immediately following a bed bug incident.
+To accelerate your case and increase the chances of a successful lawsuit….

 - Seek immediate medical attention for all injuries.
 Make sure they are properly treated so that you can begin the recovery process.

-- Take pictures or videos of your injuries
+- Take pictures or videos of your bites.

-- Try and locate the origin of the infestation (ideally the nest) and take pictures making it clear that you’re in the apartment
+- Try and locate the origin of the infestation (ideally the nest).

 - Keep a copy of the lease agreement

 - Double bag your belongings and make sure everything is cleaned accordingly

 - Report the problem to your landlord or property owner

 - Get in touch to get connected with a lawyer who can give you a free case evaluation.